ejb/elliotbentley.com/_posts/2014-10-05-news-app-process-2014.markdown

 ## JavaScript coding style

 To keep things neat and avoid using the global namespace, I will usually wrap every function (and key variables) into a single object.
-I've yet to be convinced of the usefulness of client-side package managers such as require.js and Bower, but I'm to have my mind changed.
+I've yet to be convinced of the usefulness of client-side package managers such as require.js and Bower, but I'm happy to have my mind changed.

 I use jQuery and Modernizr in every project, and when necessary D3 or Leaflet (more on these below).
 [Handlebars](http://handlebarsjs.com/), a dynamic templating library, can be useful on larger projects.